scrabbletank/farhome-rules/rulesdoc.md

 #### Blessed Healing
 *Requires 2 Charisma, proficiency in divine spells*

-A creature healed by you has expertise on their next attack or attribute save within the next 10 minutes.
+A creature healed by you is inspired, gaining a superior die they may add to a roll.
+Inspiration lasts for 10 minutes.

 #### Book of Hymns
 *Requires 2 Charisma, proficiency in religion*